 Dr. Alon Ascoli

-Alon Ascoli received a Ph.D.
+Alon Ascoli (IEEE Member) received a Ph.D.
 Degree in Electronic Engineering from University College Dublin in 2006.
 He is a wissenschaftlicher Mitarbeiter in the Faculty of Electrical and Computer Engineering, Technische Universität Dresden, and in the Department of Microelectronics, Brno University of Technology.
 His research interests lie in the area of nonlinear circuits and systems, and, in particular, on Memristors and Memristive Cellular Nonlinear Networks.
 In 2017 he was conferred the habilitation title as Associate Professor in Electrical Circuit

 Prof. Fernando Corinto